 Fiscal Year Budget

-The current budget represents 8-months of activity as the District transitions from an April 30 fiscal year to a calendar year.
-The abbreviated year begins on May 1, 2017 and concludes on December 31, 2017.
-The total budget for 2017 is $18.0 million, which encompasses:
+The current budget represents 12 months of activity beginning on January 1, 2018 and concluding on December 31, 2018.
+The total budget for 2018 is $21.9 million, which encompasses:

 - A debt retirement budget of $2.1 million

 The District occasionally issues General Obligation Bonds for capital improvements and holds an Aaa bond rating from Moody’s Investor Service on its outstanding debt.